 Antitrust/merger control

 Ukraine has a mandatory and suspensory merger control regime, which means that transactions that meet the relevant criteria need to be notified to the competition authority and cleared before they can be completed.
-For further information, see the more detailed section on "Antitrust/merger control".
+For further information, see the more detailed section on "Antitrust/merger control."

 Other regulatory or government approvals

 In a share purchase, the position of the employees remains the same as all rights, duties and liabilities owed by, or to, the employees of the target company continue to be owed by, or to, the target company.
 The buyer inherits all those rights, duties and liabilities by virtue of being the new owner of the target company.
-The transaction itself will not affect the employment arrangements with employees of the target company, including pension, benefits, relocation, and payroll issues.
+The transaction itself will not affect the employment arrangements with employees of the target company, including pension, benefits, relocation and payroll matters.

-In an acquisition of assets, state duty may apply to notarized transactions on the sale of real property.
-The rate of the state duty may vary significantly, depending on the nature of the transaction.
+State duty may apply to notarized transactions.
+The amount of the state duty may vary widely depending on the nature of the transaction.
 In addition, the sale of a company's assets will be subject to VAT at a rate of 20%.
+However, the transfer of assets during a corporate reorganization (e.g., a merger) is generally not subject to VAT if certain conditions are met.

 OECD's Two Pillar Solution

 The OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting has put forward a so-called Two-Pillar Solution to address the tax challenges arising from the digitalization of the economy.
-Pillar Two is intended to introduce a global minimum effective rate of tax of 15% for large businesses in each jurisdiction where they operate and will lead to fundamental changes in the international tax system.
+Pillar Two is intended to introduce a global minimum effective rate of tax of 15% for large multinational businesses in each jurisdiction where they operate and will lead to fundamental changes in the international tax system.
 It is currently being implemented in a large number of jurisdictions.

-Groups will need to consider how the Pillar Two rules could impact on the life cycle of M&A transactions from the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), the acquisition phase (such as contractual risk allocation around Pillar Two) to the post-acquisition phase and the impact of Pillar Two on any post-acquisition integration.
+Groups will need to consider how the Pillar Two rules could impact the life cycle of M&A transactions from the pre-acquisition phase (including transaction planning (such as the choice of acquisition structure and financing) and due diligence of the target group), the acquisition phase (such as contractual risk allocation around Pillar Two) to the post-acquisition phase and the impact of Pillar Two on any post-acquisition integration.

 For information on post-acquisition integration matters, please see our Post-acquisition Integration Handbook.